 The cost for lawyer and accountant services dropped 3 percent to an average of \$2,817.
 While new practitioners grappled with the legal and tax issues of starting a practice, they also aged care agreements.
-The fees charged by legal firms needed to handle such paperwork as supplier contracts, leases and man-
+The fees charged by legal firms needed to handle such paperwork as supplier contracts, leases and manfor the year rose 3 percent in 2011, according to Thomson Reuters' "Peer Monitor Index."
+But it noted that increased rate negotiation and client pressure for reduced fees, which had already been felt since the height of the recession, kept fees low and would curtail increases in legal fees into the immediate future.